 Social media is one of the best, most cost-effective outlets for small businesses to promote their brand.
-Couple that with the traction social media has gained as a customer service channel, and it is obvious that small businesses can’t afford to ignore their social strategy.
+Couple that with the traction social media has gained as a customer service channel, and it’s obvious that small businesses can’t afford to ignore their social media strategy.
 Here are 10 social media mistakes to avoid as you refine your strategy.

 Readers expect variety on their timelines and news feeds.
 They don’t want to see the same (or similar) content posted in the same way on multiple platforms.
 Gone are the days when consumers only frequent one social platform.
 It’s important to mix up your content on each site to keep readers engaged and to make sure you look like an expert with a never-ending stream of thoughtful content.